-Our Designated Safeguarding Lead (DSL) is Mrs C Barker and Deputy DSLs are Mrs K Boynton, Miss A Donald, Mr G Withey, Mr Alex Howard-Vale and Mr J Boynton.
+Our Designated Safeguarding Lead (DSL) is Mr Gavin Withey and Deputy DSLs are Mrs Claire Barker, Mrs K Boynton, Mrs C Sampson and Mrs Jacqui Fuller.
 If you ever have a safeguarding concern please talk to us.
 You will always find one of us on the playground before school starts each morning or alternatively you could make an appointment at the office to see us.

 If you would like a policy on our website translated into a different language, please speak to a member of our office team who will be able to help you.